willieeaton/malo/journal.md

 * Created "Add File" window (not yet functional)
 * "Launch Game" button now works from inside GUI, allowing user selection of game, executable, and mods!

+### May 1, 2020
+* Moved "Add File" window functionality to a navigation frame with multiple sub-pages
+* Implemented OpenFileDialog!
+It doesn't yet add data yet, that's next.
+Need to implement "options" pages for each file type.

+###Week 9

+### May 3, 2020
+* Created "Options" page for adding each type of file.

 # TODO